 Lead Acid Battery

 These kinds of batteries require proper care and maintenance for lasting longer.
-These are used in inverters, automobiles and in backup power systems.
-It has to be charged for a longer duration and performs good when maintained properly at regular intervals.
+These are used in inverters, automobiles, and in backup power systems.
+It has to be charged for a longer duration and performs well when maintained properly at regular intervals.
 These provide the best value for power and energy per kilowatt-hour.

 This battery is used in portable devices and such as phones, music players etc and has capacities depending upon the size of the battery.
 These are of high density and has a potential for higher capacities.
 Therefore, it can also be used to provide high current in power tool appliances.